amrut54321/githubTest/README.md

-### COVID-19 : Analysis of gloabl fatality rate and confirmed cases
+### COVID-19 : Analysis of global fatality rate and confirmed cases